Preventing Behavioral Problems in Singleton Puppies

 Understanding Singleton Puppies

 Yet, when only one puppy is conceived, a variety of problems may arise.
-For starters, if it's true that singletons are of a larger sizer, the larger size may lead problems in delivery.
+For starters, if it's true that singletons are of a larger sizer, the larger size may lead to problems in delivery.
 The singleton puppy may be difficult to pass causing difficult childbirth (dystocia) or even the need to deliver via C-section.
 In some cases, mother dog won't even go into labor because a singleton pup may not allow enough hormones to be produced to start the contractions; therefore, there are also risks for uterine inertia.

 Since there are no other puppies, life is quite easy for the singleton pup.
-When he nurses, there's no competition over the nipples, when he wants attention, mother dog is always there just for him.
-As much as this easy life sounds good, many owners of singleton pups soon notice how later in life singleton pups may have a harder time coping with frustration.
+When he nurses, there's no competition over the nipples.
+When he wants attention, mother dog is always there just for him.
+As much as this easy life sounds good, many owners of singleton pups soon notice how, later in life, singleton pups may have a harder time coping with frustration.

 Because the singleton pup has no other litter-mates, he will strongly bond and attach to humans, but lack of socialization with other pups may lead to future problems when he must relate with other dogs.
-The pup will fail to learn the basics of social dog language and the so important basics of bite inhibition.
+The pup will fail to learn the basics of social dog language and the important basics of bite inhibition.

 A Snuggle Puppie favorite, this lovable brown mutt will always be there to reassure and comfort your pet.
 Snuggle Pet Products Company is a manufacturer of "Soul Satisfying Pet Products".
 Since 1997 we have been making a difference for stressed out animals all over the world with our now famous Snuggle Puppies and Snuggle Kitties.
 With a real feel "pulsing" heart beat and warmer packs they are sure to make a difference for your pet too.

-Potential Behavior Issues with Singleton Pups
+Potential Behavior Issues With Singleton Pups

 Issues with Tactile Stimulation